TheDancingClown/policyviewer/README.md

 ### Testing

 Spent a lot of time setting up testing environment as I wanted to practice TDD in React Native.
-TDD driven by the end to end Detox test user the wireframe as a guideline.
+TDD driven by the end to end Detox test using the wireframe as a guideline.
 Jest used for testing component and screen rendering.

 ### Time